Care Bears: Adventures in Care-a-lot

-Care Bears: Adventures in Care-a-Lot is an American animated television series based on the Care Bears franchise produced by American Greetings Properties and animated by SD Entertainment.
+Care Bears: Adventures in Care-a-Lot is an American children's animated television series based on the Care Bears franchise produced by American Greetings Properties and animated by SD Entertainment.
 (Note: Animation outsourced to Wang Film Productions and Hong Ying Animation.)
 The series functions as part of the fourth incarnation of the franchise, and centers on the adventures and escapades of the titular Care Bears - Cheer, Share, Grumpy, Funshine, and Oopsy, as they help their fellow Care Bear friends and battle against the main antagonist Grizzle.

 The series originally aired on CBS as part of the network's KEWLopolis strand (which itself was co-run by American Greetings) from September 2007 until November 2008, with reruns airing until September 12, 2009.
 Along with the other shows in the KEWLopolis block, this series fulfilled the federal "E/I" requirements.
 The series officially began with a computer-animated pilot movie entitled Care Bears: Oopsy Does It! which saw a limited theatrical release in the United States in August 2007.
 Four half-hour specials were released straight to DVD in 2008, and this was followed up with three additional computer-animated films in 2010 part of a miniseries entitled the "Care Power Team".

 Premise

 While other Care Bears make occasional appearances in the show, the series primarily focuses on five Care Bears in particular: Cheer Bear, the new leader of the group, Share Bear, who's now a horticulturist, Grumpy Bear, now an inventor, Funshine Bear, now an energetic fun bear instead of a jokester, and introduced in Care Bears: Oopsy Does It!, Oopsy Bear.
+In this version, the Care Bears are shown as much more energetic and playful, but also function as adults with responsibilities such as having jobs, living independently and taking care of the little cubs, Hugs and Tugs.
 The show's theme song is performed by Kay Hanley.

-Unlike the previous animation created by DIC and Nelvana in the 1980s, and as with Care Bears: Oopsy Does It!, this series features the new redesigned Care Bears with redesigned tummy symbols (also called "belly badges").
+Unlike the previous animation created by DIC and Nelvana in the 1980s, and as with Care Bears: Oopsy Does It!, this series features the new redesigned Care Bears with redesigned tummy symbols (renamed to "belly badges").
 It also features a redesigned Care-a-lot.
-Additionally, there was initially no interaction with humans or other supernatural entities like those found in the previous iteration.
+Additionally, there was initially no interaction with humans or other supernatural entities like those found in the previous iteration until later episodes.
 Instead, as an immediate follow-up to Care Bears: Oopsy Does It!, the series inherits the sole villain from the movie, Grizzle, who has robots to do his bidding.